stevendav/OWASP-SQL-Injection-Module/README.md

 ![DD-API](/assets/images/SEARCH-API.png)

 Clicking on the API Keys (first in the search result) will take you right to that key in the Organizational Settings.

 ![DD-ORG](/assets/images/Organizational%20Setting.png)

 Clicking on the Key itself will bring up a window where you can easily copy the API Key.
 Copy this key now, then open the Secrets file provided and paste it next to the `DD_API_KEY=`

-Do the same for the APP Key only paste it's key next to `DD_APP_KEY=`
+Do the same for the APP Key, only paste it's key next to `DD_APP_KEY=`

 To get the RUM Application ID go to the **UX Monitoring** menu and select RUM Applications